These functions calculate common eigenvector-related centrality measures, or walk-based eigenmeasures, for one- and two-mode networks:

 Eigenvector centrality

 Eigenvector centrality operates as a measure of a node's influence in a network.
 The idea is that being connected to well-connected others results in a higher score.
 Each node's eigenvector centrality can be defined as: $$x_i = \frac{1}{\lambda} \sum_{j \in N} a_{i,j} x_j$$ where \(a_{i,j} = 1\) if \(i\) is linked to \(j\) and 0 otherwise, and \(\lambda\) is a constant representing the principal eigenvalue.
 Rather than performing this iteration, most routines solve the eigenvector equation \(Ax = \lambda x\).
+Note that since {igraph} v2.1.1, the values will always be rescaled so that the maximum is 1.

 Power or beta (or Bonacich) centrality